Double Commander

 Windows: if True, the timestamps of the source file will be copied (creation date, modification date, last access date) when copying/moving files, otherwise, only the modification date will be copied and the current date will be used for others.

-Linux and others: use the Copy date/time parameter in the copy/move dialog window.
+Linux and others: use the Copy date/time option in the copy/move dialog window.

 True by default.